 I gasped in surprise, not having heard him come up behind me, and then wanted to howl in misery as I realised there wasn't going to be any escape from him.

-"Look at me Evie."
-His deep voice was commanding but I was too scared to obey so I wasn't prepared for the hand the suddenly cupped one of my cheeks and guided my face up to towards him.
-"Look at me."
-He repeated and it was the plea in his tone that shattered my resolve and I lifted my eyes to his.
+"Look at me, Evie."
+His deep voice was commanding, but I was too scared to obey so I wasn't prepared for the hand the suddenly cupped one of my cheeks and guided my face up to towards him.
+"Look at me," he repeated, and it was the plea in his tone that shattered my resolve and made me lift my eyes to his.

 I was lost… and he knew it.

 "Mac don't-" I tried to say, my last vestiges of strength failing, but he simply brought his other hand up to rest on the other side of my face and bent his head down.

 "I have to," he whispered and then he pressed his mouth against mine.